shageenthsandrakumar/Project-Euler/problem_017/README.md

   - This is necessary because the problem explicitly states: "Do not count spaces or hyphens."
   - Example: `"three hundred and forty-two"` becomes `"threehundredandfortytwo"`.

-- **Step 3: List Comprehension**
+- **Step 3: Generator Expression**
-  - The code uses a list comprehension to process all numbers from 1 to 1000:
+  - The code uses a generator expression to process all numbers from 1 to 1000:
     ```python
-    [len(num2words(i).replace(" ", "").replace("-", "")) for i in range(1, 1001)]
+    sum(len(num2words(i).replace(" ", "").replace("-", "")) for i in range(1, 1001))
     ```
   - For each number `i`, it:
     1. Converts `i` to words using `num2words(i)`
     2. Removes spaces and hyphens
     3. Calculates the length using `len()`
-  - This creates a list of 1000 integers, where each integer is the letter count for that number.
+  - The generator expression produces values one at a time as `sum()` consumes them.
+  - This is more memory-efficient than creating an intermediate list.

 - **Step 4: Summation**
-  - The `sum()` function adds all 1000 letter counts together.
+  - The `sum()` function adds all 1000 letter counts together as they're generated.
   - This gives the total number of letters used for all numbers from 1 to 1000.

 - **Efficiency:** This solution is straightforward and highly readable.
 The `num2words` library handles all edge cases correctly, including British usage of "and".
 Performance is excellent for 1000 numbers, completing in milliseconds.
 However, this approach requires an external dependency.

 ---
 ## Solution 2: Explicit Loop-Based Calculation

 ### Approach